imaginaryPineapple/OpenRayman/README.md

 OpenRayman needs the base game `rayman2` to run.

-`rayman2` can be created by using the command line option `--extract-data "folder"`.
+`rayman2` can be created by starting OpenRayman without it or by using the command line option `--extract-data "folder"`.
 The `folder` variable should point to a valid Rayman 2: The Great Escape installation.

 `rayman2` will be copied into the OpenRayman data folder (in `data/games`).
 This is all that needs to be done to run OpenRayman.